alextselegidis/easyappointments/docs/faq.md

 ## How Do I Change the Time Slot Interval?

 By default, available appointment times are shown every **15 minutes** (e.g. 9:00, 9:15, 9:30…).
-You can change this from the backend settings of each service by adjusting the availabilities type and duration.
+You can change this from the backend service settings by editing the **Slot Interval (Minutes)** field.

 ## I'm Getting a Timezone Warning